- 9 Signs

 - Estrogen or estrogen-progesterone skin patch

-- Estrogen or progesterone tablet taken by mouth
+- Estrogen or progesterone tablet is taken by mouth

 - Dehydroepiandrosterone (DHEA) cream inserted into the vagina